jawhitti/Cardiac/README.md

 ```

 #### Definitions
-DEF statements can appear anyway.
+DEF statements can appear anywhere in the program.
 They can reference each other.
 For boolean operations **true** can be
 defined as 1 but I recommend defining **false** as -1 because of the way the TAC instruction works.

 ```